Pannoniae/SET09102_portfolio/week11_project.md

 which was about providing an interface in the application to create and manage methodological documentation for the UNDAC mission.

-The model for the methdological documentation uses the new `AModel` class to eliminate code duplication (Figure 1).
+The model for the methodological documentation uses the new `AModel` class to eliminate code duplication (Figure 1).

 ```csharp
 namespace UndacApp.Models {